 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-There were no significant changes in the Company's approach to capital management during the year ended December 31, 2022.
+There were no significant changes in the Company's approach to capital management during the years ended December 31, 2024 and 2023.

-The Company and its subsidiaries are not subject to any capital requirements imposed by a lending institution or regulatory body, other than the TSX Venture Exchange ("TSXV") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required to maintain operations and cover general and administrative expenses for a period of 6 months.
+The Company and its subsidiaries are not subject to any capital requirements imposed by a lending institution or regulatory body, other than of the TSX Venture Exchange ("TSXV") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required to maintain operations and cover general and administrative expenses for a period of 6 months.
+As at December 31, 2024, the Company may not be compliant with the policies of the TSXV.
+The impact of any such violation is not known and is ultimately dependent on the discretion of the TSXV.

-9. FINANCIAL INSTRUMENTS
+8. FINANCIAL INSTRUMENTS